-1) ATP Tour Tournaments.
-12 Noon, Eastern Time, USA, forty-two (42) days prior to the Monday of the tournament Week (or the first tournament week in the case of tournaments scheduled for more than one (1) week).
+- 1) ATP Tour Tournaments.
+12 Noon, Eastern Time, USA, twenty-eight (28) days prior to the Monday of the tournament week (or the first tournament week in the case of tournaments scheduled for more than one (1) week).
 A player on the alternate list for the singles main draw may withdraw at any time prior to such time that he is moved into the main draw as a direct acceptance because of withdrawals of other players.
-A player who moves in from the alternate list will be considered a Direct Acceptance from Thursday, 10 AM Eastern Time, USA.

-NOTE: The deadline for ATP Tour Masters 1000 - Monte Carlo main draw is 12 Noon, Eastern Time, USA, twenty-eight (28) days prior to the Monday of the tournament week.
+A player who moves in from the alternate list will be considered a Direct Acceptance from Thursday, 10 AM Eastern Time, USA. - ATP Tour Qualifying.
+12 Noon, Eastern Time, USA, twenty-one (21) days prior 2) to the first Monday of the tournament week.

-2) ATP Tour Qualifying.
-12 Noon, Eastern Time, USA, twenty-one (21) days prior to the first Monday of the tournament week.
 A player on the Alternate List for the singles qualifying may withdraw at any time prior to such time that he is moved into the qualifying as a Direct Acceptance from Thursday, 10 AM Eastern Time, USA.
 A player directly accepted into the qualifying competition may withdraw, without penalty, if he is moved into the main draw, or accepts a wild card into an ATP Tour 250 or ATP Tour 500 tournament, or if he is still competing in an ATP Tour, ATP Challenger Tour, or ITF Men's WTT tournament at any time on the day prior to the commencement of qualifying or two days prior if competing on another continent.
 If a player is still competing past 9:00 p.m. local time, he will be automatically withdrawn from the qualifying without penalty.
 Players who withdraw or are withdrawn due to "still competing" will be allowed to accept a wild card or enter doubles into any ATP Tour 250, ATP Tour 500, ATP Challenger Tour or ITF Men's WTT tournament, including qualifying.
 If a withdrawal occurs prior to 10 AM, Eastern Time, USA, on Friday, the qualifying vacancy shall be filled by the next player on the qualifying alternate list.
 This player is not required to sign in.
 If a withdrawal occurs after 10 AM, Eastern Time, USA, on Friday, the qualifying vacancy will be filled from the on-site sign-in list, using the most recent Pepperstone ATP Rankings list.
 Main draw vacancies will be filled from the main draw alternate list, not the qualifying acceptance list.

-NOTE: For ATP Tour qualifying tournaments, withdrawals occurring after 10 AM Eastern Time USA and prior to the draw will be filled from that night's alternate sign-in.
+NOTE: For ATP Tour qualifying tournaments, withdrawals occurring after 10 AM Eastern Time USA and prior to the draw\ will be filled from that night's alternate sign-in.
 Vacancies occurring after the release of the qualifying draw, will be filled from the next day's on-site alternate list.
 Players must personally sign-in to be eligible as an on-site alternate.

-For events in a time zone where the qualifying draw is made prior to 10 AM Friday, Eastern USA, vacancies occurring after the Qualifying Alternate sign-in deadline but prior to the qualifying draw shall be filled from that night's alternate sign-in.
+\ For events in a time zone where the qualifying draw is made prior to 10 AM Friday, Eastern USA, vacancies occurring after the Qualifying Alternate sign-in deadline but prior to the qualifying draw shall be filled from that night's alternate sign-in.